Redis with PHP (Predis)

 <?php require "predis/autoload.php"; Predis\Autoloader::register(); $redis = new Predis\Client(array( "scheme" => "tcp", "host" => "hostname", "port" => port, "password" => "password")); echo "Connected to Redis"; ?>

-Once connected to Redis, you can start reading and writing data.
-The following code snippet writes the value
+Once connected to Redis, you can read and write data.
+The following code snippet assigns the value

 bar to the Redis key